 6. Courthouse Security Officer

-You might think working security in a location filled with law-breakers isn’t necessarily easy, but a court house is also filled with police officers, metal detectors, and more security precautions than almost any other building.
+You might think working security in a location filled with law-breakers isn’t necessarily easy, but a courthouse is also filled with police officers, metal detectors, and more security precautions than almost any other building.
 Court security officers can escort defendants or jury members, relay messages, enforce courtroom standards according to a judge’s wishes, and even take phone messages.
-You’re bound to have some interesting experiences at a courthouse,even if you work in a small claims or family courtroom.
+You’re bound to have some interesting experiences at a courthouse, even if you work in small claims or family courtroom.
 But the level of risk is small considering the environment.

 7. Computer Security Consultant

 If sitting in a surveillance room isn’t easy enough for you, try sitting behind a desk.
 Computer security is a great job if you have the skills, which can be self-taught or supplied from a computer science program.
-Companies employ these workers to fight cyber crime, whether it be viruses, spyware, or threats from hackers.
-While it can be a cushy position, you have to know what you’re doing, because if a company’s network is taken out by a security threat, it could really damage your career.
+Companies employ these workers to fight cybercrime, whether it be viruses, spyware, or threats from hackers.
+While it can be a cushy position, you have to know what you’re doing.
+If a company’s network is damaged by a security threat, it can really hurt your career.
 But luckily, computer security is becoming more and more in demand.

 8. Special Event Security Guard

 On-call special event security can work at high-profile events like the Superbowl or the latest pop star stadium show, or they can work at smaller, corporate-sponsored conventions or trade shows.
 Large events like the Olympics or campaign conventions can involve major security precautions, but when you’re simply working for an auditorium, sports center, or expo center, duties include overseeing parking, crowd control, and making sure guests have the right tickets or pass to access certain areas of the building.
 This job also gives you a chance to meet celebrities or interact with their personal security staff.